 I have a few standards for the planters this time of year, but I found some new favorites as well!
 You can't go wrong with different varieties of kale:

 They also come in green versions, but I love the deep purple tones in these.
 I grabbed these two versions for our window boxes.
-Kale are GREAT because they are so full -- you'll want plants that take up a lot of space to help save money.
+Cabbage/kale are GREAT because their ruffled leaves make them so full.

 Vines or asparagus fern are great for the spiller, but I don't find they do as well in the cooler months around here.